Bonnet macaque: Social structure

+The bonnet macaque species live in multi-male, multi-female social groups with a structured dominance hierarchy.
+Females of the group typically remain in their natal groups throughout their lives whereas males disperse when the reach sexual maturity.
+Differences in dominance related behaviors are linked to personality variation such as individuals with higher sociability tend to participate more often in play and connectional contact with other individuals.

+Furthermore, the bonnet macaque shows sex based personality trends where females display a higher level of connectional and tolerant behavior and males more frequently engage in competitive and dominance related interactions.
+These more aggressive and dominant males may gain greater access to limited resources such as food and even mating opportunities.
+Individuals that are low in the social hierarchy have lower levels of aggression and may rely more heavily on establishing social relationships and support from individuals within their group.

-The bonnet macaque are very social animals and they communicate in a different range of facial expressions.
+The bonnet macaque is a very social animal and it communicates in a different range of facial expressions.
 The bonnet macaque, like other macaques, shares a linear dominance hierarchy; the alpha male is the most dominant male of the troop, followed by a beta male and a gamma male, and so on according to their dominance.
 Similarly, females also follow this linear hierarchy.
 The male and female hierarchies are different and of a non-overlapping or non-mixing types.
 Males are usually dominant over females.
 In their social groups females tend to stay in the same group they were born in, whereas males tend to disperse.